BitBoxSwiss/bitbox-wallet-app/README.md

 Run `make webdev` to develop the UI inside a web browser (for quick development, automatic rebuilds and devtools).
 This serves the UI on [localhost:8080](http://localhost:8080).
 Changes to the web code in `frontends/web/src` are automatically detected and rebuilt.
-In order to have a rendering identical to the built Qt app, you should use the [Otter Browser](https://otter-browser.org).
-On macOS with a retina display, perform [these steps](https://github.com/OtterBrowser/otter-browser/issues/1492) before opening the Otter Browser for the first time.

 #### Run the HTTP API

 Run `make servewallet` to compile the code and run `servewallet`. `servewallet` is a devtool which serves the HTTP API.

 #### Update go dependencies